pragma-/pbot/doc/QuickStart.md

 #### git (recommended)

-The recommended way to install PBot is via `git`.
+The recommended way to install PBot is with `git`.
 This will allow you easily update to the latest version of PBot via the `git pull` command.
-Also, if you become interested in contributing improvements to PBot, you will be able to submit them via `git`.
+Also, if you become interested in contributing improvements to PBot, you will be able to submit them through `git`.

 The command to install with `git` is: